 Grading assignments, exams and assisting students in labs and on field trips.
 Courses: BIOSCI 103 (Comparative animal biology), BIOSCI104 (New Zealand ecology), BIOSCI210 (Evolution), BIOSCI320 (Entomology), BIOSCI337 (Animal behaviour)

 Employer: The Royal Society of New Zealand

-Description: Assist program facilitators and mentor participants (school leavers) in researching and presenting on a question provided by NZ science stakeholders.
+Assisting program facilitators and mentoring participants (school leavers) in researching and presenting on a question provided by NZ science stakeholders.

 Te fale pouāwhina teaching assistant (February 2013 – December 2014)

 Employer: Te fale pouāwhina; Student learning services, University of Auckland.